Grade: 121

 Weakness(es): Shot Blocking, Deking, Slap Shot Accuracy, Slap Shot Power, Fighting

-Minimum of Three Viewings
+Maximum of Three Viewings

 Romans 1:20 (NLT) | @keithfries